johnson70630/Cryptocurrency-Trading-Strategy-Using-LSTM-for-Predicting-Profitable-Periods/README.md

 # Trading-Strategy-with-LSTM

 ## Why?
-Quantitative strategies inevitably incur losses.
-If AI can predict the periods when a quantitative strategy will incur losses, can it reduce losses and increase the win rate?
+In quantitative trading strategies, there are range-bound strategies and breakout strategies.
+This time, we developed a price trend reversal strategy.
+However, in unsuitable market conditions, the strategy continuously incurs losses, leading to self-doubt and the desire to shut down the strategy.
+Can we avoid this situation?

+We are attempting to use LSTM models that handle time-series data to predict the periods when the strategy will be profitable or non profitable.
+By determining when to activate or deactivate the strategy based on these predictions, can we reduce the instances of losses and further improve the performance of the breakout strategy?
 ## LSTM
 An LSTM (Long Short-Term Memory) model is a type of recurrent neural network (RNN) designed to effectively learn and remember long-term dependencies in sequential data.
 ## Fetching Data